theNewDynamic/oregonsadventurecoast.com/content/lodgingitems/myrtlewood-factory-rv-park.md

   city: North Bend
   zip: '97459'
 title: Myrtlewood Factory RV Park
-property_description: 'If you''re looking for RV Parking that is next to the Oregon Sand Dunes, you''ve come to the right place.
-At the Myrtlewood Factory & RV Park we offer 86 paved campsites with excellent Dune Access.
-We are located just 2/10 of a mile from the riding area.
-Myrtlewood Factory & RV Park is centrally located at the Hauser Staging area just off Hwy 101 in North Bend.
-Our rates are competitive, with no hidden fees. '
+property_description: If you're looking for RV Parking that is next to the Oregon Sand Dunes, you've come to the right place.
+The Myrtlewood Factory & RV Park offers 86 paved campsites with excellent Dune Access.
+The RV Park is located just 2/10 of a mile from the riding area and is centrally located at the Hauser Staging area just off Hwy 101 in North Bend.
+Rates are competitive, with no hidden fees.
+This is a dry camp with no hook-ups or water.
+Portable restrooms on site.
 photo_name: "/img/myrtlewood.jpg"
 photo_alt: RV Parking next to the Dunes
 units: 86